Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Proof of Theorem : The trivial fibration cases

-Therefore, the possible value of $b_i$ is 0, 1 or 2.
-If $b_i = 0$, then (\ref{ad}) implies that $a_i = 1 - g_i$.
-Since $a_i$ and $b_i$ cannot be both non-positive by (\ref{pos}), $a_i$ should be positive so that $g_i = 0$.
-If $b_i = 1$, then $g_i = g$ by (\ref{ad}).
-If $b_i = 2$, then $b_j = 0$ for all $j \neq i$ by (\ref{two}).
-Therefore there are at most 2 fixed surfaces $X_i$ which have $b_i \neq 0$ and are neither maximal nor minimal with respect to $\mu$.
-So, the number of the fixed surfaces which are interior with respect to $\mu$ and have positive genera is at most 2.
-With the minimal and the maximal fixed surfaces, there are at most 4 fixed surfaces with positive genera.
-In particular, if there are 4 fixed surfaces having non-zero genera, then these genera are all equal to $g$.
+Therefore, the possible values of $b_i$ are $0$,~$1$, or~$2$.
+If $b_i = 0$, then \eqref{ad} implies that $a_i = 1 - g_i$.
+Since $a_i$ and $b_i$ cannot be both non-positive by \eqref{pos}, $a_i$ should be positive so that $g_i = 0$.
+If $b_i = 1$, then $g_i = g$ by \eqref{ad}.
+If $b_i = 2$, then $b_j = 0$ for all $j \neq i$ by \eqref{two}.
+Therefore there are at most two fixed surfaces $X_i$ which have $b_i \neq 0$ and are neither maximal nor minimal with respect to $\mu$.
+So, the number of fixed surfaces which are interior with respect to $\mu$ and have positive genera is at most two.
+Counting with the minimal and the maximal fixed surfaces, there are at most four fixed surfaces with positive genera.
+In particular, if there are four fixed surfaces having non-zero genera, then these genera are all equal to $g$.